 - Enjoy as is or with nut butter, mashed fruits, more yogurt, etc.

-- How to store? in the fridge for up to 4 days or freeze for up to 3 months.
+- How to store?
+Most definitly keep in the fridge.
+The muffins will become firmer too.
+These will stay good in the fridge for up to 4 days or freeze for up to 3 months.
+When freezing baked goods, I like to use the flash freeze method.

 Spinach Sweet Potato Blender Muffins